eubinecto/fruitify/README.md

 ## objective
 ### Monolingual Dictionary
-Given a description of a fruit, have an English BERT predict the fruits that best matches with the description (out of apple, banana, orange, grape and strawberry).
+Given a description of a fruit, have an English BERT predict the fruits that best match with the description (out of apple, banana, orange, grape and strawberry).
 - e.g.1: a red fruit of round shape -> apple / strawberry / orange / grape / banana
 - e.g.2: a yellow fruit of round shape  -> orange / banana / apple / grape / strawberry

 ### Unaligned Cross-lingual Dictionary
-Given a description of a fruit in Korean, have an mBERT predict the fruits in English that best matches with the Korean description.
+Given a description of a fruit in Korean, have an mBERT predict the fruits in English that best match with the Korean description.
 - e.g.1: 동그랗고 빨간 과일 -> apple / strawberry / orange / grape / banana
 - e.g.2: 동그랗고 노란 과일 -> orange / banana / apple / grape / strawberry